Kyle-the-coder/B.U.D.A./README.md

-B.U.D.A. is Bianca's Urban Dance Academy and this is the website that I built for her company.
-It is made in React using JavaScript as the front-end and Firebase as the back-end.
-The website is decorated with videos and images of her students so that you can feel the energy from the studio pop right off the screen!
-I also added a client-side cms which allows the client to edit portions of the website on the fly for quick, responsive, and easy content management.
-The site is live at budamarin.com if you want to check it out, below I will be showing the CMS that I have created which can only be accessed by the client.
+B.U.D.A. is an acronym for Bianca's Urban Dance Academy, a professional dance academy.
+I had the privilege of developing their website, which was built using React for the front-end and JavaScript, while Firebase serves as the reliable back-end.
+The website showcases a vibrant collection of videos and images featuring the talented students, exuding the energy and dynamism of the academy right through the screen.

+To ensure seamless content management, I implemented a client-side content management system (CMS), allowing the client to make quick and responsive edits to various sections of the website.
+This empowers them to maintain an up-to-date online presence effortlessly.
+I'm excited to share that the website is live and accessible at budamarin.com, where you can explore the result of this collaboration.

+Allow me to provide you with a tour of the CMS that I have created, exclusively accessible to the client:

 ---

--To start here is the landing page, I am showing this to give perspective of what an average person viewing the site would see.
-I used Tailwind CSS to style the site.
-I went with a more standard layout to make it easy and concise to find the info you may want as a potential customer of B.U.D.A.
+1. Landing Page: To provide an understanding of the user's perspective, I'd like to begin with the landing page.
+It follows a standardized layout, meticulously styled using Tailwind CSS, ensuring easy navigation and concise access to relevant information for potential customers of B.U.D.A.
+Here's a video to provide a glimpse:

 https://github.com/Kyle-the-coder/NewBUDA/assets/111798115/09c5558e-aaaf-47e2-90dd-5e5da2de0cac

 ---

--This is what the client side CMS looks like after they have put in their login info.
-Their info is stored locally as a JWT to authorize the correct user as well as give them more security in the access of their website.
-I went with a sidebar to hold the forms that can edit the content.
-When a form is clicked the related content on the site is highlighted with a red border to indicate which piece of the site that form is editing.
+2. Client-Side CMS: Upon logging in with their authorized credentials, the client gains access to the user-friendly CMS.
+The login information is securely stored locally as a JSON Web Token (JWT), ensuring user authentication and enhanced security measures for accessing their website.
+The CMS features a sidebar housing various forms to edit content.
+When a form is selected, the corresponding section on the site is highlighted with a red border, providing a visual indication of the edited content.
+Please refer to this video for a visual representation:

 https://github.com/Kyle-the-coder/NewBUDA/assets/111798115/7f3ef17b-a179-4b3c-9d60-8cd93e5e9f13

 ---

--Along the way I found that it was hard to see the form and the content you were wanting to edit, so I created the ability to shrink the site down in a "birds-eye" fashion.
-This allows the client to quickly see what is being edited while being able to look at the form at the same time.
+3. Bird's-Eye View: To optimize the editing experience, I incorporated a "birds-eye" view, allowing the client to shrink the site and view it as a whole.
+This facilitates simultaneous examination of the form and the associated content, enabling quick assessments.
+Here's a quick demonstration of this feature: